yonkahlon/Zenject/README.md

 Other benefits include:

 * Testability - Writing automated unit tests or user-driven tests becomes very easy, because it is just a matter of writing a different 'composition root' which wires up the dependencies in a different way.
 Want to only test one subsystem?
 Simply create a new composition root.
-Zenject also has some support for avoiding code duplication in the composition root itself (described below).
+Zenject also has some support for avoiding code duplication in the composition root itself (using Installers - described below).
 In cases where you can't easily separate out a specific sub-system to test, you can also creates 'mocks' for the sub-systems that you don't care about. (more detail <a href="#auto-mocking-using-moq">below</a>)
 * Refactorability - When code is loosely coupled, as is the case when using DI properly, the entire code base is much more resilient to changes.
 You can completely change parts of the code base without having those changes wreak havoc on other parts.
 * Encourages modular code - When using a DI framework you will naturally follow better design practices, because it forces you to think about the interfaces between classes.